Horseshoe theory: Modern use

 In his 2006 book, Where Did the Party Go?, the American political scientist Jeff Taylor wrote: "It may be more useful to think of the Left and the Right as two components of populism, with elitism residing in the Center.
 The political spectrum may be linear, but it is not a straight line.
 It is shaped like a horseshoe."
 In the same year, the term was used in discussing a resurgent hostility toward Jews and a new antisemitism from both the far left and the far right.
 In an essay from 2008, Josef Joffe, a visiting fellow at the Hoover Institution, an American conservative think tank, wrote:

-Will globalization survive the gloom?
-The creeping revolt against globalization actually preceded the Crash of '08.
+Will globalisation survive the gloom?
+The creeping revolt against globalisation actually preceded the Crash of '08.
 Everywhere in the West, populism began to show its angry face at mid-decade.
 The two most dramatic instances were Germany and Austria, where populist parties scored big with a message of isolationism, protectionism and redistribution.
 In Germany, it was left-wing populism ("Die Linke"); in Austria it was a bunch of right-wing parties that garnered almost 30% in the 2008 election.
 Left and right together illustrated once more the "horseshoe" theory of modern politics: As the iron is bent backward, the two extremes almost touch.

 In a 2015 article for The Daily Beast, "The Left's Witch Hunt Against Muslims", the reformist Muslim Maajid Nawaz invoked the horseshoe theory while lamenting what he perceived to be a common tendency on both extremes toward blacklisting, such as the McCarthyist compiling and publishing of "lists of our political foes".
 He wrote:

 As the political horseshoe theory attributed to Jean-Pierre Faye highlights, if we travel far-left enough, we find the very same sneering, nasty and reckless bully-boy tactics used by the far-right.
-The two extremes of the political spectrum end up meeting like a horseshoe, at the top, which to my mind symbolizes totalitarian control from above.
+The two extremes of the political spectrum end up meeting like a horseshoe, at the top, which to my mind symbolises totalitarian control from above.
 In their quest for ideological purity, Stalin and Hitler had more in common than modern neo-Nazis and far-left agitators would care to admit.

 In a 2018 article for Eurozine, "How Right Is the Left?", political scientist Kyrylo Tkachenko outlined his view that a common cause had emerged recently between both extremes in Ukraine.
 He said: